 Physiology dictates that plants must be able to take in air at the roots in order to complete transpiration and photosynthesis.
 A given volume of large soil particles have less overall surface area in comparison to the same volume of small particles and therefore less overall adhesive attraction to water.
 So, in soils with large particles, GFP more readily overcomes capillary attraction.
 They drain better.
 We all know this, but the reason, often unclear, is that the PWT is lower in coarse soils than in fine soils.
 The key to good drainage is size and uniformity of soil particles.
 Large particles mixed with small particles will not improve drainage because the smaller particles fit between the large, increasing surface area which increases the capillary attraction and thus the water holding potential.
 Water and air cannot occupy the same space at the same time.
 Contrary to what some hold to be true, sand does not improve drainage.
 Pumice (aka lava rock), or one of the hi-fired clay products like Turface are good additives which help promote drainage and porosity because of their irregular shape.

 Now to the main point: when we use a coarse drainage layer under our soil, it does not improve drainage.
 It does conserve on the volume of soil required to fill a pot and it makes the pot lighter.
 When we employ this exercise in an attempt to improve drainage, what we are actually doing is moving the level of the PWT higher in the pot.
 This reduces available soil for roots to colonize, reduces total usable pot space, and limits potential for beneficial gas exchange.
 Containers with uniform soil particle size from top of container to bottom will yield better drainage and have a lower PWT than containers with drainage layers.
 The coarser the drainage layer, the more detrimental to drainage it is because water is more (for lack of a better scientific word) reluctant to make the downward transition because the capillary pull of the soil above the drainage layer is stronger than the GFP.
 The reason for this is there is far more surface area in the soil for water to be attracted to than there is in the drainage layer.
 I know this goes against what most have thought to be true, but the principle is scientifically sound, and experiments have shown it as so.
+The fact is, when water moving through a soil reaches a horizontal or vertical interface between different soil types, it stops moving.

 Many nurserymen are now employing the pot-in-pot or the pot-in-trench method of growing to capitalize on the science.
 If you discover you need to increase drainage, insert a wick into the pot and allow it to extend from the PWT to several inches below the bottom of the pot.
 This will successfully eliminate the PWT and give your plants much more soil to grow in as well as allow more, much needed air to the roots.
 Uniform size particles of fir, hemlock or pine bark are excellent as the primary component of your soils.
 The lignin contained in bark keeps it rigid and the rigidity provides air-holding pockets in the root zone far longer than peat or compost mixes that rapidly break down to a soup-like consistency.
 Bark also contains suberin, a lipid sometimes referred to as nature's preservative.
 Suberin is what slows the decomposition of bark-based soils.
 It contains highly varied hydrocarbon chains and the microorganisms that turn peat to soup have great difficulty cleaving these chains.
 In simple terms: plants that expire because of drainage problems either die of thirst because the roots have rotted and can no longer take up water, or they starve to death because they cannot obtain sufficient air at the root zone for the respiratory or photosynthetic processes.